-- Choose a ship from the Brickwrecks exhibition that you were interested in and search online for some information on what it was made from, how it was powered and how it looked. - Take photos of other models or real boats in the WA Maritime Museum. - Use these links to find the names of ships that have sunk.
+- Choose a ship from the Brickwrecks exhibition that you were interested in and search online for some information on what it was made from, how it was powered and how it looked. - Use these links to find the names of ships that have sunk.
 This will give you the name and type of ship eg "Three-masted iron sailing barque" which you can then do an image search for online.